Physical Address

 The look is classic and refined.
 It avoids trendy fads, favoring styles that never go out of fashion.

-Use durable, luxurious fabrics like cashmere, wool, and linen.
+Use durable, luxurious fabrics like cashmere, traceable wool, and linen.
 Ralph Lauren sums it up: “Luxury is about comfort, quality, and quiet confidence—not logos.
 They are better than fast, fleeting trends.

 A palette of muted tones, like navy, gray, and beige, creates a timeless, versatile look.
 It is always in style.
+Navy, gray, cream – versatile neutrals.

 The focus is on craftsmanship.
 One avoids logos and flashy designer names.
 Let the piece’s quality speak for itself.